 In normal circumstances, there is no need to interrupt direct breastfeeding.
 Instead, parents who believe they may have the flu are encouraged to follow good hygiene practices, such as thoroughly washing their hands and wearing a protective mask to prevent spread of the virus.
 In unusual circumstances, when an interruption of nursing is deemed medically necessary, pumping or hand expression is encouraged.
 In such cases, the expressed milk, which contains antibodies specifically produced against the influenza virus, may be fed to the baby to help prevent the infection in the baby or to help reduce the severity and duration of the infection.

-The LLLI Health Advisory Council suggests families discuss the pros and cons of influenza vaccines with their health care practitioners.
+We encourage families to consult with their healthcare provider and any relevant Government guidance for information to help them make an informed decision regarding vaccination.
 Public health services in families’ own countries may have recommendations about influenza vaccination for those who may be interested.
 The World Health Organization’s (WHO) Global Influenzae Programme provides guidance to member states regarding influenza as it develops around the world.
 In the US, the CDC recommends vaccination for anyone who is lactating or pregnant, based on several studies conducted over a period of years, which have demonstrated that influenza immunization of mothers, either while pregnant or postpartum, protects both mothers and young infants up to about six months of age from acquiring influenza infections (e.g., Eick, et al., 2010; Schlaudecker, et al., 2013; Steinhoff, et al., 2010; Zaman, et al., 2008).
 Schlaudecker and her colleagues found that neutralizing IgA antibodies formed in human milk after influenza immunization of the mother.
 The American Academy of Pediatrics (AAP) also offers information regarding influenza vaccination for children.
 The UK offers information about influenza vaccination on its website (see Gov.UK).
 Please see a local health care provider for additional information.

 American Academy of Pediatrics (AAP).
 (2017).
 Recommendations for prevention and control of influenza in children, 2017-2018.
 Accessed 21.
 January 2018 from http://pediatrics.aappublications.org/content/140/4/e20172550